-- Industrial and municipal solid wastes
+- Industrial and municipal solid waste measurement

 - Coal combustion waste (also known as coal ash) debates & issues

-- Custodial labor as an emerging field in green buildings
+- Custodial labor as an emerging field in green buildings.

 She holds an MPA in Environmental Policy and Planning and a Ph.D. in Sociology from New York University.